ArcanaFramework/arcana-data-store-extension-template/README.rst

 can be used to put any utility functions, noting that the version of the extension will be written to ``arcana.utils.<your-extension>._version.py``.

-The extension is configured in the ``pyproject.tom`` file.
-If you omit one of the potential extension points (i.e. analysis, data, deploy or utils), you should remove it from the namespace_packages setting in [tool.flit.metadata] Section.
+The extension is configured in the ``pyproject.toml`` file.
+If you omit one of the potential extension points (i.e. "analysis", "data", "deploy" or "utils"), you should remove it from the ``namespace_packages`` setting in the "[tool.flit.metadata] Section".

 Quick Installation